Computer Information Systems

 Wentworth Computer Information Systems graduates are poised to enter the business world with both the business and the technical skills that today’s global companies demand.
 As professionals working in the industry, they use creativity, problem-solving and communication skills to bridge the gap between computers and people.

 The Bachelor of Science in Computer Information Systems is a four-year program starting in the fall semester of the student’s first year and ending in the summer semester of the student’s fourth year.
 Management or Computer Electives are chosen in consultation with the student’s primary advisor.
 This program offers a solid background in the analysis, design, development, deployment, and administration of computer-based information systems within a business management context.
 Students will complement business skills with strong technical skills in databases, systems analysis and design, business processes, organizational behavior, networking and telecommunications, and project management, along with problem-solving skills.

-Visit the Course Catalog for information about program requirements.
+View the Course Catalog below for information about program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Computer Information Systems program, see "What You'll Learn" below.